Arman Tsarukyan

+Background

+Tsarukyan was born into an Armenian family living in a small town in Georgia, near the Armenian border.
+Arman's father, Nairi Tsarukyan, is a businessman, engaged in the construction business.
+Arman is the middle child with an older brother and a younger sister.
+The family moved to Russia when Arman was three years old to pursue better opportunities in life.

+In his youth, Tsarukyan had multiple sporting interests.
+He started freestyle wrestling and fared well in the sport, but got interested in ice hockey later and continued playing it for ten years.
+He even used to play for the junior team of Hockey Club Amur.
+However, when Arman was approaching adulthood, he was forced to stop hockey in order to aid his father working in construction.

 Mixed martial arts career

 Early career

-Tsarukyan made his professional debut in mixed martial arts on September 25, 2015 against Shamil Olokhanov and won by technical knockout in the first round.
+Tsarukyan made his professional debut in mixed martial arts in 2015 against Shamil Olokhanov and won by technical knockout in the first round.
 He lost his next fight against Alexander Belikh by first-round knockout.
 Arman continued fighting for mixed martial arts promotions in Russia and Asia, winning his next 12 fights with 9 finishes, including a first round submission victory against Belikh to avenge his first loss.
 He compiled a 13–1 record prior to signing a four-fight contract with the UFC.